nuxeo-sandbox/nuxeo-retention/README.md

 ## Principles & Concepts

 This plugin allows for defining retention rule(s) and attach the rule(s) to any number of documents.
-A document under active retention can then not be modified or deleted.
+A document under active retention cannot be modified or deleted.

 Rules allow for setting: